 Introducing 7 beautifully epic locations not to be missed on your New Zealand tour, accompanied by a few photos which are guaranteed to give you a serious dose of wanderlust.

-The adrenalin capital of New Zealand, Queenstown is sure to have you diving into new adventures from skydiving to jet boating and canyon swinging.
+Known as the adrenalin capital of New Zealand, Queenstown is sure to have you diving into new adventures from skydiving to jet boating and canyon swinging.
 If that’s not enough, the entire area is full of epic natural scenery including mountains and lakes.

 Renowned for its hot springs and bubbling mud pools, Rotorua is the geothermal centre of New Zealand.
 Once you’ve seen Mother Nature doing her thing, get out of town and take your adventure; choose from luging and rafting to mountain biking in the almighty Redwood forest and visiting the world-famous movie set of Hobbiton.